DOI-ONRR/blog-nrrd/src/pages/search-engine/index.md

 ##Choosing a search engine: Search.gov

 The ODDD team chose to utilize [Search.gov](https://search.gov/) as the search engine for the redesigned onrr.gov.
 Search.gov is a product of the U.S. General Services Administration’s Technology Transformation Services.
-We choose Search.gov for our search engine for the following reasons:
+We chose Search.gov for our search engine for the following reasons:

 * The product is free for all federal agencies.
 * It is a modern and highly configurable search engine.